-The diverse patient populations at NYC Health + Hospitals/Bellevue, NYU Langone’s Ronald O. Perelman Center for Emergency Services, and the VA NY Harbor Healthcare System provide a rich training environment.
+The diverse patient populations at NYU Langone and NYC Health + Hospitals/Bellevue provide a rich training environment.
 Our close relationship with New York City’s Department of Health and Mental Hygiene, where the NYC Poison Control Center is located, also provides an important perspective on population health.

 Through the NYC Poison Control Center, our fellows have access to research facilities at New York City’s Public Health Laboratory.
-In addition, there are other extensive and accessible laboratory facilities within the Department of Health and Mental Hygiene and at Bellevue and NYU Langone locations.
+In addition, there are other extensive and accessible laboratory facilities within the Department of Health and Mental Hygiene and at NYU Langone and Bellevue locations.

 Through the many teaching opportunities fellows have as part of their training, they excel as educators.
 As members of the Division of Medical Toxicology, our fellows are also active in multiple cross-disciplinary administrative, operational, and research projects.

 Medical toxicology fellows gain hands-on experience at our busy clinical sites.